GetPageSpeed/nginx-extras/README.md

 * save time, any module can be installed in seconds
 * save production systems from pollution by compilation software

-For module authors this allows to:
+For module authors, this allows to:

 * deliver your module as installable package *in ten minutes*
 * automatic rebuilds when you tag new release of your module (within 24 hrs)
 * automatic rebuilds against newly released NGINX versions

-## Install any module whatsoever in CentOS/RHEL 6, 7, 8
+## Install any NGINX module whatsoever in any RPM-based distro

+We provide NGINX module RPM packages for:

+* CentOS/RHEL
+* Fedora Linux (and this one is free)
+* Amazon Linux
+* Suse Linux

 ### Step 1.
 Install repository configuration for your OS